EventStore/documentation/docs/commercial-tools/cli-tool.md

 es-cli admin restore [options]
 ```

-Restores the Event Store database from the provided location to the destination directory.
+Restores the EventStoreDB database from the provided location to the destination directory.

 | Option                 | Description                                                               |
 | ---------------------- | ------------------------------------------------------------------------- |